Workflow-Manager-admin/digital-id-card-manager-04b007d0/id_backend_api/README.md

 ## 🛠 Environment Variables

 - Backend config is handled via a `.env` file in the `id_backend_api/` directory.
-- See `.env.example` for required variable names and example values.
+- Copy from `.env.example` and supply the required values.

 | Variable           | Purpose                                | Example      |
 |--------------------|----------------------------------------|--------------|